nifalconi/awesome-adhd-guide/README.md

 ## Resources (WIP)

-# add online resources couches that are not a scam
+# add online resources that are not a scam

 https://www.reddit.com/r/ADHD_Programmers/